fizzypop109/test-frontend-engineer/client/README.md

 ## Run The Project Locally

-First, run the development server:
+First, run the development server (make sure you are in the client directory first):

 ```bash
 npm run dev